 We ended up spending more than our $100 credit covered.
 And it was worth every penny!

-While you only receive one $100 hotel credit per stay, you can take advantage of the free breakfast for 2 benefit daily.
+While you only receive one $100 hotel credit per stay, you can take advantage of the free breakfast-for-two benefit daily.
 So it can add up for longer stays.

 The biggest concern I have when booking a hotel is – am I getting the best price?
 I compared all of the Luxury Hotel & Resort Collection locations in Chicago for the dates we wanted to stay.
 Almost all of them were the same price as booking through the hotel’s website, and a couple were even cheaper.
 When you’re comparing prices, remember that the prices you see on the Luxury Hotel & Resort Collection search already include taxes.

-One thing you’ll be giving up with a Luxury Hotel & Resort Collection booking is you won’t be able to earn extra rewards through a shopping portal.
+One thing you’ll be giving up with a Luxury Hotel & Resort Collection booking is you won’t be able to earn extra rewards through an online shopping portal.
 So be sure to include that in your math when you’re figuring out if it makes sense for you.

 Overall, we got a $50 room upgrade, $100 hotel credit (used for dinner), ~$70 breakfast, and a late check-out the following day.
 I wouldn’t value the improved view of our room upgrade at $50 because I don’t see myself paying for that.
 But ~$170 in free food is a great deal!
 Especially when it came as a freebie on a Chase credit card!

 I used it for the first time on a recent stay-cation at the Park Hyatt Chicago.
 I was pleased at the wide range of perks I was able to take advantage of, including free breakfast (~$70), a $100 hotel credit (used for dinner), a room upgrade, and late check-out.